addyosmani/backbone-fundamentals/backbone-fundamentals.md

 So, where will you likely need an MV* framework and where won’t you?

 If you’re writing an application where much of the heavy lifting for view rendering and data manipulation will be occurring in the browser, you may find a JavaScript MV* framework useful.
-Examples of applications that fall into this category are GMail and Google Docs.
+Examples of applications that fall into this category are GMail, NewsBlur and the LinkedIn mobile app.

 These types of applications typically download a single payload containing all the scripts, stylesheets, and markup users need for common tasks and then perform a lot of additional behavior in the background.
 For instance, it’s trivial to switch between reading an email or document to writing one without sending a new page request to the server.